arskom/spyne/README.rst

 The following are the primary sources of information about spyne:

-* The latest documentation for Spyne can be found at: http://arskom.github.com/spyne
+* The latest documentation for Spyne can be found at: http://spyne.io/docs
 * The official source code repository is at: https://github.com/arskom/spyne
 * The official spyne discussion forum is at: http://mail.python.org/mailman/listinfo/soap
-* You can download Spyne packages from `github <http://github.com/arskom/spyne/downloads>`_ or `pypi <http://pypi.python.org/pypi/spyne>`_.
+* You can download Spyne releases from `github <http://github.com/arskom/spyne/downloads>`_ or `pypi <http://pypi.python.org/pypi/spyne>`_.

 Spyne is a generalized version of a Soap library known as soaplib.
 The following